ArghaDasAR/Paw_and_Purpose/README.md

 ## ⚙️ Getting Started

-Follow the steps below to run the project locally.
+Follow these steps to run the project locally.

 ### 1. Clone the repository